Refresh your home with these simple winter decorating ideas!

 This small shelf sets the tone for the rest of the house.
 My vintage milk glass collection is used extensively as well as greenery and cream-colored ribbon.

 If you have a small entry like I do, a little goes a long way.
 You don’t need to do much to make a large impact.
-I find it helpful to incorporate many different textures in small spaces to bring in depth and contrast.

-A Simple Winter Mantel
+Winter Mantel Decor

 On the right side, I kept the same trees that were used for Christmas, only removing the red ribbon.
 It’s amazing how these flocked trees take on a whole different look by simply removing the red!

 The left side holds a winter basket that I made using birch logs and a plaid scarf.
 I paired that with a vintage blue book, another piece of milk glass, and a thrifted vintage needlework picture.
 If you look closely, the window in the picture itself is looking out to a snowy winter scene..how neat is that?!
-Lastly, I used the same ribbon here as in the entry and tied it in a bow.
-Ribbon is one of the easiest and most affordable ways to spruce up any space!

 I’m all about budget friendly decorating and this mantel display is a great example of how to re-use decor.
 When packing away your Christmas items, think about pieces that can be used for winter.
-These can include flocked or plain green trees, bottle brush trees, snowmen, snowflakes and neutral decor such as Ironstone.

 Honestly, this is the simplest that the mantel has ever looked but I love it.
 Some people adore the ‘more is more’ concept but I’m totally into the ‘less is more’ mentality.
 Where do you land?